Pylons/pyramid_formish/docs/index.rst

 defaults to the empty string ``''``, which implies that the form will be the default view for its context.

 ``renderer`` is the path to a Chameleon ZPT template which will be used to render the form when it is first presented, or redisplay the form with errors when form validation fails.
-The template is either a BFG "resource specification" or an absolute or ZCML-package-relative path to an on-disk template.
+The template is either a :mod:`pyramid` "resource specification" or an absolute or ZCML-package-relative path to an on-disk template.
 It is optional.
 If it is not supplied, the ``__call__`` method of the form controller must return a :class:`webob.Response` object rather than a dictionary.

 The ``form_id`` tag represents the HTML ``id`` attribute value that the form will use when rendered.